-When your examination is completed, the doctor will either provide you with exam results in a sealed envelope or send them directly to the U.S. Consulate.
+When your examination is completed, the doctor will provide you with exam results in a sealed envelope or bring them directly to the U.S Consulate.
 IF GIVEN AN ENVELOPE TO CARRY TO YOUR INTERVIEW, DO NOT OPEN THIS ENVELOPE.
 Instead, bring it to your visa interview.

 Any x-rays taken will be given to you.
-You DO NOT need to bring the x-rays to your visa interview unless you suffer from tuberculosis.
+You DO NOT need to bring the x-rays to your visa interview unless you suffer from tuberculosis (TB).
 However, you must carry the x-rays with you when you travel to the United States for the first time.
-The medical report must be less than six (6) months old when you enter the United States as an immigrant.
+The medical report must be less than six months old when you enter the United States as an immigrant.
+When your examination is completed, the results will be sent directly to the consulate.